-The items in the Council's Balance Sheet as at 31 March 2020, for which there is a significant risk of material adjustment in the forthcoming financial year, are as follows:
+The items in the Council's Balance Sheet as at 31 March 2021, for which there is a significant risk of material adjustment in the forthcoming financial year, are as follows:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Land and Buildings and Investment Properties The value of the Council's land and buildings and investment properties are estimated by qualified valuers on the basis of comparable market evidence.
-The outbreak of the COVID-19 virus has had an impact on market activity in the real estate sector, and as such the Council's valuers feel that less weight may be attached to previous market evidence for comparison purposes.
-The values they have provided are therefore reported on the basis of a "material valuation uncertainty".
-This declaration means that, in the current circumstances, less certainty can be placed on the valuation of these assets than would otherwise be the case.
-At 31 March 2020, the Council had land and buildings to the value of £137.213 million, and investment properties to the value of £10.512 million.
-A 1% change in the estimation of property values would lead to a £1.372m change in the value of the Council's land and buildings and £0.105m change in the value of the Council's investment properties.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Land and Buildings and Investment Properties Valuations are carried out on a 5-year rolling programme meaning that there is a possibility of material changes in value between valuations.
+In addition, each asset has been reviewed to confirm that it sits within the correct categorisation and there have been no material effects (market or physical impairments/additions) that would affect its value.
+At 31 March 2021, the Council had land and buildings to the value of £136.589 million, and investment properties to the value of £9.978 million.
+A 1% change in the estimation of property values would lead to a £1.366m change in the value of the Council's land and buildings and £0.100m change in the value of the Council's investment properties.
 These changes to valuations would not have a direct impact on the Council's general fund, since any effect charged to the CIES would be reversed to the Council's unusable reserves.
-Provisions - Insurance Claims The Council has made a total provision of £1.384 million for the settlement of insurance claims for Public Liability, Vehicles and Property.
-These are based on estimated amounts through claims.
+Provisions - Insurance Claims The Council has made a total provision of £2.014 million for the settlement of insurance claims for Public Liability, Vehicles and Property.
+These are based on estimated outstanding claims.
 It is not certain that all valid claims have yet been received by the Council or that precedents set by other authorities in the settlement of claims will be applicable.
-An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £0.138 million to the provision needed.
+An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £0.201 million to the provision needed.
 Provisions - Business Rate Appeals The Council is liable for successful appeals under the Business Rates Retention Scheme.
-A provision has been recognised for £1.962 million based on an estimate using the Valuations Office Agency (VOA) ratings list of appeals and an analysis of successful appeals to date.
-An increase over the forthcoming year of 10% in value of successful appeals would have the effect of adding £0.196 million to the provision needed.
+A provision has been recognised for £1.806 million based on an estimate using the Valuations Office Agency (VOA) ratings list of appeals and an analysis of successful appeals to date.
+An increase over the forthcoming year of 10% in value of successful appeals would have the effect of adding £0.181 million to the provision needed.